g105b/markdown-to-html/test/Markdown.mdtest/013-Blockquote.md

 Markdown uses email-style > characters for blockquoting.
 If you're familiar with quoting passages of text in an email message, then you know how to create a blockquote in Markdown.
-It looks best if you hard wrap the text and put a > before every line:

-> This is a blockquote with two paragraphs.
->
-> Donec sit amel nisl.

-Markdown allows you to be lazy and only put the > before the first line of a hard-wrapped paragraph:

-> This is a blockquote with two paragraphs.
-Even though line 2 doesn't start with a > character, it is still part of the blockquote.
+> This is a simple blockquote.

-> Second paragraph of the same blockquote.
+There are more advanced blockquote concepts that are planned to be supported in future versions of this simplified parser.

+>Coming soon...